Creativity and Cross-Community Impact Lead

 Ali is a zeitgeist tracker, creative producer, campaigner and communications strategist, with a formative background as a mental health nurse.
 She has built climate movements in the NHS (Psych Declares) and in the Royal College of Psychiatrists (having catalysed new positions on the climate crisis working within).
 Her philosophy is deeply embedded in person-focused community building, and as such her trusted network covers a wide range of other stakeholders in environmental breakdown, ranging over business, health, youth, global majority communities, creative industries, academia and politics.

 Clara is a sustainability scientist and campaigner.
 Her background is in interdisciplinary studies in Global Governance (Tor Vergata University of Rome) and in Environmental Studies and Sustainability Science (Lund University).
 She has worked in academia as a teaching assistant and conducted action-oriented research within the Climate Land Ambition and Rights Alliance (CLARA).
 She supports the latter in its PeoplesNDC project, which empowers civil and indigenous groups to understand the process of Nationally Determined Contributions and get involved in national climate change response plans.
-Clara is responsible for F4F's community building and listening.
-She also manages F4F's teaching projects.
+Clara manages F4F's teaching projects and campaigns.

 Senior Advisor, Student Movements